akshaybeat/Anxiety-depression-during-Pandemic/README.md

 2. Depression levels
 3. Anxiety or Depression Levels.

-This indictaors are measure on different levels such as: Age, Gender, Race, Education Level.
+This indicators are measure on different levels such as: Age, Gender, Race, Education Level.
 The analysis gave quite intresting results & helped the local health officials to understand the future challenges in post pandemic era.

 The Repositories includes: